tee0zed/unix_like_permissions/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [repository URL].
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](link to code of conduct).
+Bug reports and pull requests are welcome on GitHub.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](CODE_OF_CONDUCT.md).

 ## License